 Belmont Filmhouse screenings have unassigned seating, but if you need to reserve a specific seat, such as an aisle seat, or a place in the back or front row, please call 01224 343 500 to arrange this in advance.

 Accessible toilet facilities

 The main customer toilets, which include a fully accessible separate toilet, are in the basement.
 There is an additional toilet for people with disabilities on every floor.
-Each contains an emergency callpoint should you need to summon assistance.
-There us
+Each contains an emergency call point should you need to summon assistance.

-Captioned Screenings offer a service for our D/deaf and hearing-impaired customers that displays additional auditory information on the screen.
+Captioned Screenings offer a service for our deaf and hard of hearing customers that displays additional auditory information on the screen.
 As well as showing the dialogue, Descriptive Subtitles provide information on other significant sounds.
 For example: when something is being sung; when a phone rings; when a door slams.
 This extra information allows customers using the subtitles to access the film more fully.